-The Mid-Atlantic Conference on British Studies announces the creation of a research travel award for graduate students in British Studies.
+The Mid-Atlantic Conference on British Studies annually provides a research travel award for graduate students in British Studies.
 A fund of $2,000 is available for 2020, with the possibility of awarding a single grant or two grants of $1000 each.
 The dissertation advisor of the graduate student must be a member of the MACBS (click here to learn how to join) and award winners will be expected to present a paper at the MACBS conference following their research travel.
 The award is intended for research travel expenses only.
 Recipients may use the award to fund travel abroad or domestically, as long as the topic being researched relates to British Studies.
 Research travel should be commenced by the end of summer 2020.